-Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss, The maximum exposure of the financial assets are contributed by cash and cash equivalents and loans.
-Bank balances are held with only high rated banks.
+Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
+The maximum exposure of the financial assets are contributed by trade receivables, each and cash equivalents and other financial assets.

 The Company uses a provision matrix to compute the expected credit loss allowance for trade receivables.
 The provision matrix takes into account available external and internal credit risk factors such as credit ratings from credit rating agencies, financial condition, ageing of accounts receivable and the Company's historical experience for customers.